-The popliteal nerve block blocks pain sensations to the foot and ankle and runs down the back of the knee to the lower leg, including the foot and ankle.
-A Popliteal Nerve Block is an injection of local anaesthetic around this nerve, which runs from the back of your knee to your lower leg, including your foot and ankle.
+The Popliteal Nerve Block blocks pain sensations to the foot and ankle.
+This involves an injection of local anaesthetic around the popliteal nerve, which runs from the back of your knee to your lower leg, including your foot and ankle.